oshaughnessy/maysl.soccer/_pages/coaches.md

 need to match your registered legal name.

+## Coaching

 ### Player Age

+You may get questions from parents when they're signing up their kids, wanting to know which team they'll be on.
+Here's how our age groups work.

 [According to the CYSA](https://cysadistrict7.org/forms-policies/birth-year-and-season-matrix/), the "U" in each division (_U5_, _U10_, etc) means "that age and under": _U13_